Constant-roll $\beta$-exponential inflation: Palatini formalism: Constant-roll k -inflation dynamics

 The scalar spectral index, tensor-to-scalar ratio, and scalar power spectrum are all functions of the slow roll parameters, as indicated in equations \eqref{ind1}, \eqref{ind2}, and \eqref{powspec}.
 Therefore, we need to solve for the slow-roll parameters first.
 Using the definitions in \eqref{srps}, the SRPs become \be \epsilon_{1}=\frac{3 A X +6 B X^2}{A X +3 B X^2+U} \:\, , \ee \be \epsilon_{2}=-\kappa \, , \ee \be \epsilon_{3}=0 \, , \ee \be \epsilon_{4}= \frac{\sqrt{3}}{2}\,\frac{\dot{\phi}(A'+6B'X)+12\kappa BHX}{(A+6BX)\sqrt{AX+3BX^2+U}}\, . \ee

-The coefficients \( A(\phi) \) and \( B(\phi) \) are determined by the potential function \( V(\phi) \), which will be addressed in the following section.
-By substituting these coefficients and the real-valued solution for \( \dot{\phi}[\phi] \) into the SRPs \eqref{eps1}-\eqref{eps4} above, we can derive the observational parameters as functions of the field \( \phi \).
+The coefficients $A(\phi)$ and $B(\phi)$ are determined by the form of the potential function $V(\phi)$, which will be addressed in the following section.
+By substituting these coefficients and the real-valued solution for $\dot{\phi}[\phi]$ into the SRPs \eqref{eps1}-\eqref{eps4} above, we can derive the observational parameters as functions of the field $\phi$.